 The registered agent is the intermediary who works on behalf of your company to receive legal papers and notices from the state.
 The agent can be an individual or a business entity.
 Your company acts as a registered agent if it maintains a physical address in the state.

 Step 3: Order the Certificate of Good Standing from Delaware

 Not all states require the certificate.
 You don’t have to get it unless the state where your business is transacted doesn’t ask for the submission.

 There are some Delaware companies that fail to maintain good standing status for complying with the state’s obligations.
 In this case, it is important to complete all the obligated filing and apply for the certificate.

 Step 4: File the foreign qualification documents

-Filing Certificate of Authority requires Incorporation Certificate (or Formation Certificate) and Good Standing Certificate (if applicable).
+Filing Certificate of Authority requires an Incorporation Certificate (or Formation Certificate) and a Good Standing Certificate (if applicable).